Pagure/pagure/doc/usage/using_webhooks.rst

 ``X-Pagure-Signature`` contains the signature of the message allowing to check that the message comes from pagure.

+``X-Pagure-Signature-256`` contains the SHA-256 signature of the message allowing to check that the message comes from pagure.

 .. warning:: These headers are present for convenience only, they are not
         signed and therefore should not be trusted.
 Rely on the payload